Cristianetaniguti/cristianetaniguti.github.io/_posts/2020-11-05-SNP-and-genotype-calling.md

 ---
 layout: post
 title: SNP and genotype calling - A practical guide
-description: (Under development) - This tutorial shows how to perform SNP calling in GBS data using Docker containers
+sutitle: (Under development) - This tutorial shows how to perform SNP calling in GBS data using Docker containers
+tags: [bash, Docker, molecular markers, GBS]
 ---

 Here we use Docker containers to perform SNP calling with STACKs, Freebayes and GATK.